The Ethics of Touch in Psychotherapy:

 GENERAL COURSE DESCRIPTION

 This intermediate level course reviews the importance of touch for human development and healing practices, describes the application of touch in psychotherapy as adjunct to verbal psychotherapy.
-It looks critically at the prohibition of touch in therapy and examines its historical, professional and cultural roots.
+It opens with a short video on an introduction to touch, followed by two articles.
+The articles look critically at the prohibition of touch in therapy and examine its historical, professional and cultural roots.
 Sexualizing most forms of touch combined with psychoanalytic and risk management guidelines are reviewed, as they present the main obstacles for the clinically appropriate use of touch in therapy.
 Issues of power, gender, history of abuse, dx and context are also discussed.
 Finally, detailed clinical and ethical guidelines for the appropriate use of touch in therapy are provided and description of ethical decision-making and a summary of California law in regard to touch in therapy are also presented.

 Disclaimer: This course is purely educational and does not intend to serve as a license (or permission) to mental health professionals to prescribe or practice any of the approaches discussed in this course unless they fall within the scope of practice of your profession.
 Check with your licensing board about the scope of practice of your profession to make sure you practice within that scope.